nwthomas/code-challenges/README.md

 ## Purpose

-This repository is a collection of completed code challenges, katas, whiteboarding question practice, and other assorted problems from my journey.
+This repository is a collection of completed code challenges, katas, whiteboarding question practice, and other assorted problems from a variety of places.

 ## Table of Contents